pedrobarco/vibecast/README.md

 **Vibecast** is a terminal user interface (TUI) for managing, searching, and playing IPTV playlists.
 It is player-agnostic: you can use it with any player that supports opening URLs from the command line (e.g., VLC, mpv, etc.).

+> Vibecast is being developed using **vibe coding** – a collaborative, conversational, and incremental approach to building software.

 **Features:**

 - Add, remove, and edit IPTV playlists (local files or URLs)